tidbyt/pixlet/doc/tutorial.md

 [Tidbyt](http://www.tidbyt.com/) display, although we're admittedly biased.

-To follow along, you need a clone of the Pixlet repository, go 1.15 and a little bit of programming chops.
+To follow along, you need a clone of the Pixlet repository, [Go](https://golang.org/) and a little bit of programming chops.
 Python experience helps, but is not required.